vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Ongoing incidents

 This section lists and links to ongoing incidents.
-This section was last updated October 4, 2025.
+This section was last updated February 11, 2026.
 I hope to update this section whenever there's a new incident or the status of an existing incident changes significantly.
 I remove from here incidents that I consider closed; I may consider an incident closed once the healing is well on its way and it is no longer meaningfully affecting my daily life, even if not all of its ramifications have been fully addressed.

-As of October 4, 2025, I have no ongoing incidents.
+As of February 11, 2026, the one ongoing incident is [2026-02-06
+onward: right pelvic
+discomfort](../events/2026/2026-02-06-onward-right-pelvic-discomfort.md).

 You can see the list
 of incidents for 2024 in the [events/2024 folder](../events/2024), and